hps/docs-test/source/includes/_giftcard.md

 $response = $giftService->sale($card, 10.00);
 ?>
 ```
+Creating a sale on a Gift Card is simple.

 ## Add Value to a Gift Card
 You can add a value to an existing Gift Card

+> Add to Gift Card

 ```php
 <?php